rimanfarhood/HeritageHousePrediction/README.md

 # Heritage Housing Issue

-A Machine Learning Project
+This is A Machine Learning Project

-Predict house prices in Ames, Iowa.
+For House Price Prediction in Ames, Iowa.

 * The App live link is: [Heritage Housing](https://heritagehousing-1493ef292e3f.herokuapp.com/)